yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

 A higher Sharpe Ratio indicates that the portfolio (or asset) has higher expected returns as a proportion of risk.
 Knowing this, how can we find the most efficient portfolio?

-Going back to _Figure 3_, which portfolio (represented by a point) would produce the highest Sharpe Ratio when connected with a risk free asset (similar to _Figure 1_)?
+Going back to _Figure 3_, which portfolio (represented by a point) would produce the highest Sharpe Ratio when connected with a risk-free asset (similar to _Figure 1_)?

 ### 3.1 The Tangent Portfolio

-The answer is the point on the efficient frontier where we can draw a tangent line between the efficient frontier and risk free asset.
+The answer is the point on the efficient frontier where we can draw a tangent line between the efficient frontier and risk-free asset.
 It looks something like this.

 ![tangent portfolio](./figures/tangent-portfolio.png)
 _Figure 4.
-Capital Market Line and Tangent Portfolio Constructed with 2 Risk and 1 Risk Free Asset_
+Capital Market Line and Tangent Portfolio Constructed with 2 Risk and 1 risk-free Asset_

 From the figure above, the line that we were able to draw which maximized the Sharpe Ratio is called the `Capital Market Line (CML)` and the tangent point where the CML meets the Efficient Frontier is the `Tangent Portfolio`.
-The tangent portfolio can be though of as the portfolio with asset allocations that offers the highest expected returns as a proportion of risk.
+The tangent portfolio can be thought of as the portfolio with asset allocations that offers the highest expected returns as a proportion of risk.

 ### 3.2 Adjusting for Risk

 _Modern Portfolio Theory suggests that as a rational Investor, the optimal portfolio for a given list of risky assets IS the Tangent Portfolio._

-Notice how the tangent portfolio only depends on the list of risky assets we were looking to invest in, and the risk free rate of the market (the returns from a risk free asset).
+Notice how the tangent portfolio only depends on the list of risky assets we were looking to invest in, and the risk-free rate of the market (the returns from a risk-free asset).
 It does not depend on the amount of risk we are willing to take.

 So how do we adjust our portfolio depending on our desired risk?
 By using the Capital Market Line.
 We can find the optimal portfolio depending on our desired returns or risk by moving along the CML.
 This is why if you go on an investment website such as [Canadian Couch Potato](https://canadiancouchpotato.com/model-portfolios/), the model portfolios it suggests are presented as percent stock and bond allocations.
 This is where the popular 80-20 or 60-40 stock-bond split comes from.